basedanarki/basedanarki/README.md

 ### 🌱 What I'm mastering now...

-I'm diving deep into automating fullstack/ML Python development to make **[@arXivBangers](https://x.com/arXivBangers)** more fun and effective until it LGTM and I yolo push to prod.
-Modern frontend up next (Vite/React/TypeScript/IDKYetExtendies)!
+I'm diving deep into automating fullstack/ML Python development to make **[@arXivBangers](https://x.com/arXivBangers)** more fun and effective until it LGTM.
+Modern frontend up next (React Native?
+Typescript?
+IDKYetExtendies?)!

 Then, Enterprise.
 Generative.
 Multimodal.
-Agentic... basically the most cracked, self-improving, working 24/7 teams scaled up underneath a social professional workflow app that just makes sense.
+Agentic... basically the most cracked, self-improving, working 24/7 teams scaled up underneath a social-professional workflow app that just makes sense.
 Cheapest ROI of all-time --and we do mean _all-time_-- if you've got B's.
 Share your data so we can make it useful if you've got or are getting M's.
 Easy! _Soon™!_

-### Current Focus:
+### Always On My Mind:

-- **Our Forward-Looking Multimodal Stack:** Iterating on --> build/rent/optimize --> our stack for conversion-oriented enterprise content generation with a strong background in SEO and discovery optimization.
-This includes increasingly valuing LLM-Based discovery optimization as major players like @OpenAI, @Anthropic, @Grok, and @Meta continue to evolve.
-[Like Palantir's 'k-llm' concept](https://www.youtube.com/watch?v=oW9svx4vT5g) applied additionally along width of creative solutions considered, as a system, and no fear around depth/complexity when we know we're going deep into building systems that create the right things.
-GenAI is so *fun!* 🧠
+- **Our Forward-Looking Multimodal Stack --> Product:** Iterating on --> build/rent/optimize --> our stack for conversion-oriented enterprise content generation with a strong background in SEO and organic discovery optimization.
+  - This includes increasingly valuing LLM Discovery Optimization as AI labs with widely adopted LLMs like [@OpenAI (Chat-GPT)](https://github.com/openai), [@Anthropic (Claude)](https://github.com/anthropics), [@xAI (Grok)](https://github.com/xai-org), and [@Meta (Facebook/Llama)](https://github.com/facebook) continue to eat the human learning/discovery process.
+  - Building [Palantir's 'k-llm' framework](https://www.youtube.com/watch?v=oW9svx4vT5g) internally... except our content by design swims up these streams!
+GenAI is so *fun.* 🧠
 - **Helping the Next Generation with Monetization:** Engaging with zoomers who feel an urgency and possess a vibrant energy, yet aren't subject matter experts (SMEs) in AI... yet.
 There's so much they can do and generally, they don’t know WTF to do—LOL.

 ### Recent Open Source Contributions: